Emergency health care

 Saving human life in various situations and environments is an activity that requires people who are physically and mentally prepared at a high professional level.
 The profile of a graduate is characterised by the unity of moral, professional-theoretical and professional-practical competence.

 The graduate of the study programme "Paramedic" is able to think independently and react promptly, purposefully, quickly, prudently and decisively in situations related to saving life and health.
 He/she is able to make changes, take risks, take responsibility, improvise.
-Knows current legislation related to the provision of health care.
+Is familiar with current legislation relating to the provision of health care.
 Can competently provide expert pre-medical first aid, including selected special procedures, in crisis and life-threatening situations.
 Is competent to communicate in rescue activities at a professional medical level.

 Graduate knowledge: